More often than not, motorcycle accidents are caused by inattentive motorists.

 According to the National Highway Traffic Safety Administration, the fact remains that motorcyclists are about 26 times more likely than passenger car occupants to die in a crash, and 5 times more likely to be injured.

-This means that 56 out of every 100,000 registered motorcyclists will die in a fatal crash.
+This means that 56 out of every 100,000 registered motorcyclists will be involved in a fatal crash.

 Connecticut Motorcycle Accident Lawyers